 Replacement of sugars and refined starches with high-fiber foods.
-The cholesterol saturation index of bile, a known risk factor for gallstone formation, is higher with diets that provide carbohydrates in a refined, as opposed to unrefined, form., In a 12-year prospective cohort study among US men, individuals consuming the most refined carbohydrates have a 60% greater risk for developing gallstones, compared with those who consumed the least.
-Conversely, in a 1998 cross-sectional study of men and women in Italy, individuals eating the most fiber (particularly insoluble fiber) have a 15% lower risk for gallstones compared with those eating the least.,
+The cholesterol saturation index of bile, a known risk factor for gallstone formation, is higher with diets that provide carbohydrates in a refined, as opposed to unrefined, form., In a 12-year prospective cohort study among US men, subjects with the highest intake of refined carbohydrates had a 60% greater risk of developing gallstones compared with those with the lowest intake.

 Avoidance of excess weight and a healthful approach to weight control.
-Women with a BMI ≥ 30 kg/m2 have at least double the risk for gallstone disease compared with women with a BMI < 25 kg/m2.
-The same degree of risk exists for men with a BMI ≥ 25 kg/m2, compared with a BMI < 22.5 kg/m2.
-Risk rises with increased weight.
+Women with a body mass index (BMI) ≥ 30 kg/m2 have at least double the risk for gallstone disease compared with women with a BMI < 25 kg/m2.
+The same degree of risk exists for men with a BMI ≥ 25 kg/m2 compared with a BMI < 22.5 kg/m2.

-Weight cycling (repeatedly intentionally losing and unintentionally regaining weight) increases the likelihood of cholelithiasis.
+Weight cycling (repeated intentional weight loss and unintentional regain) increases the likelihood of cholelithiasis.
 In a 1999 prospective cohort study of 47,153 women in 11 US states, the risk for cholecystectomy increased from 20% in “light” cyclers (those who lost and regained 5 to 9 pounds) to 70% in “severe” cyclers (those who lost and regained ≥ 20 pounds).
-A 2006 study of US men shows a similar pattern.
+A study of US men shows a similar pattern.

 As noted above, very-low-calorie diets (< 800 kcal/day) increase the risk of gallstones, though the explanation for this remains unclear.
-Including a small amount of fat (10 g/day) provides maximal gallbladder emptying and prevents gallstone formation in calorie-restricted dieters.
-Such observations support weight control efforts based on low-fat, plant-based diets, which typically cause healthful and sustained weight control, rather than those based on very-low-calorie formula diets.
+Including a small amount of fat (10 g/day) in one’s diet provides maximal gallbladder emptying and prevents gallstone formation in calorie-restricted dieters.
+Such observations support weight control efforts based on low-fat, plant-based diets, which typically result in healthful and sustained weight control, rather than those based on very-low-calorie formula diets.

 Moderate alcohol intake.
 Compared with infrequent consumption or abstinence, moderate alcohol intake was found to be inversely associated with the risk for gallstones., However, given the health risks (e.g., breast or colorectal cancer) associated with alcohol consumption, caution regarding alcohol use is warranted.